 Risk assessment is a systematic process of gathering information and evaluating the likelihood and impact of exposure to or release of workplace hazard(s), and determining the appropriate risk control measures to reduce the risk to an acceptable level.
-Hazards alone do not pose a risk to humans or animals.
-The types of equipment used and the procedure(s) performed with the biological agent also play a role.
+Hazards alone do not pose a risk to humans

-It is highly recommended to start by conducting a local risk assessment for each process step, that is, from sample collection, sample reception, clinical testing, polymerase chain reaction (PCR) to virus isolation (only when and where applicable).
-Specific hazards will be identified for each process step, such as aerosol exposure during sample processing; eye splash during sample processing; infectious culture material spill; and leaking sample receptors.
-Each process step has its own assessed grade of risk.
+It is highly recommended to start by conducting a local risk assessment for each process step, that is, from sample collection, sample reception, clinical testing, polymerase chain reaction (PCR), antigen detection (such as lateral flow assays or automated high throughput immunoassays) to virus isolation (only when and where applicable).
+Specific hazards will be identified for each process step, such as aerosol exposure during sample processing; eye splash during sample processing; infectious culture material spill; chemical hazards associated with reagents and leaking sample receptacles.
+Each process step has its own assessed risk.
 For each identified risk, appropriate risk control measures, including the following recommendations, should be selected and implemented, to mitigate the residual risks to an acceptable level.